-- Miso soup (it is fermented, heavy and too sticky for the body’s tissues)
+It is fermented, heavy, and too sticky for the body’s tissues.

-- Tomato sauce (it is too heating and it blocks channels in the body.
-It can quickly cause tissue degeneration)
+It is too heating and it blocks channels in the body.
+It can quickly cause tissue degeneration.

-- Never mix: Fish & milk (it affects blood and muscle tissue and forms toxins); Yoghurt & fruit (heavy, sticky, sweet and sour should not be combined together as they cannot be metabolised together); Meat & milk (an incompatible protein combination)
+Fish & milk (it affects blood and muscle tissue and forms toxins); Yoghurt & fruit (heavy, sticky, sweet, and sour should not be combined together as they cannot be metabolized together); Meat & milk (an incompatible protein combination)